muratk3n/thirdwave/en/README.md

 ---

-Yes it is an either-or, either give kids prerecorded lectures, or teachers
+Yes it is an either-or; either give kids prerecorded lectures, or teachers

 ---